benreckas/the-dev-toolkit/learning-resources.md

 [Stack Overflow](https://stackoverflow.com/) - Developer community and forum.

 [Udacity](https://www.udacity.com/) - Udacity partners with several large technology companies and offers a mix of free courses and paid "nanodegrees".

+[Udacity - Free Course List](https://github.com/mikesprague/udacity-nanodegrees/blob/master/README.md) - If you don't have the money, and/or just don't want to pay for them, you can take many of the courses for free.

 [Udemy](https://www.udemy.com/) - You'll need to pay for their courses, but they are very good.